 Grab dinner at the Seogwipo Olle Market

-You’ll probably arrive in Seogwipo late afternoon so after you’ve checked into your hotel, head to The Seogwipo Olle Market.
-It’s the largest traditional market in Seogwipo consisting of over 200 shops and street vendors.
+Seogwipo Olle Market is the largest traditional market in Seogwipo, consisting of over 200 shops and street vendors.

-It offers a variety of local specialties including seafood, tangerines, dried fruit, fermented side dishes as well as cooked food.
-Perhaps you’re looking for some pot and pans to buy?!
+It offers a variety of local specialties, including seafood, tangerines, dried fruit, fermented side dishes as well as cooked food.

 Jeju itinerary: Day 2

-Seogwipo will be your base for the first 3 days in Jeju and you can reach the below attractions using a local bus from the Seogwipo bus stop.
+Seogwipo will be your base for the first few days of your itinerary for Jeju Island.
+If you’re using public transport, you can reach the below attractions bus.

 Jeju Folk Village